whuwuteng/keypointgui/README.rst

   # If version 3.X is present, checkout the wxPython3X branch:
   $ git checkout wxPython3X

-4. If using Ubuntu 16.04 (otherwise pip will try to build from source and fail):
+4.1 If using Ubuntu 16.04 (otherwise pip will try to build from source and fail):

 .. code-block :: console

   $ sudo pip install -U -f https://extras.wxpython.org/wxPython4/extras/linux/gtk3/ubuntu-16.04 wxPython

+4.2 If using Ubuntu with sudo, `GTK should be installed<https://askubuntu.com/questions/1073145/how-to-install-wxpython-4-ubuntu-18-04>` (otherwise pip will try to build from source and fail):

+.. code-block :: console

+  $ sudo apt install make gcc libgtk-3-dev libwebkitgtk-dev libwebkitgtk-3.0-dev libgstreamer-gl1.0-0 freeglut3 freeglut3-dev python-gst-1.0 python3-gst-1.0 libglib2.0-dev ubuntu-restricted-extras libgstreamer-plugins-base1.0-dev

+4.3 If using Ubuntu 20.04 without sudo (otherwise pip will try to build from source and fail):

+.. code-block :: console

+  $ pip install -U -f https://extras.wxpython.org/wxPython4/extras/linux/gtk3/ubuntu-20.04 wxPython

+when there is an error `libSDL2-2.0.so.0: cannot open shared object file<https://stackoverflow.com/questions/29711336/libsdl2-2-0-so-0-cannot-open-shared-object-file>`, install  SDL library, and then

+.. code-block :: console

+  $ export LD_LIBRARY_PATH=/mypath/SDL2-2.0.22/lib:$LD_LIBRARY_PATH

 5. Install with all dependencies (OpenCV and wxPython):

 .. code-block :: console